Nish-github-sys/Bitwise-Operators/README.md

       Bitwise AND (&) + NOT (~) → Resets a bit to 0.

-Conclusion: Hence, we used the Bitwise Operators for performing
+Conclusion: Hence, we performed the Bitwise Operations on inputted numbers and we have set and reset the specified digits of a binary number.